 5. What can go away?

 The easiest way to spend less money and thus to be able to pay extra on your debts is to cut unnecessary expenses.
 We all have them.
 Homework: look at every single thing you paid in the past month and be ready to defend why you wrote that check or approved that expense.
 Look at the cell phone bills for things like insurance, data packages, etc. that aren’t needed.
 Look at the cable/satellite/internet/phone bill to see if there are promotions you could take advantage of or if you could get rid of any of them altogether.
+Look for the most affordable yet reliable network cable installation, you may want to see here for more info.
 Look at the entertainment expenses (eating out especially) and make sure you really want to spend that money instead of staying home.
 Look at EVERY ONE and make sure you don’t repeat history if history was a poor choice.

 I guess that’s PLENTY to get you started.
 I hope it will be helpful to those of you who haven’t started because you just couldn’t figure out how.
 And for everybody else…no excuse – get to it!
 When you make it important enough, you’ll do it!
 Let me know if I can help.